TechnicJelle/CMGT_GraduationReport/report.typ

 = Introduction

 _Your report starts, of course, with the Introduction, which should include:_
-- _A general description of the assignment_
+- _A general description of the assignment_ (QUESTION: the graduation assignment, or the company assignment?)
 - _The (preliminary) problem_
 - _The (end-)user_
 - _The indicators of success of the client_